-The “simultaneous” constraint could be relaxed, as long as there is full disclosure of the time interval, but if relaxed too far then the image becomes effectively a Type 2(b).
+The “simultaneous” constraint could be relaxed, as long as there is full disclosure of the time interval, but if relaxed too far then the image becomes effectively a Type 2(b) as described below.

 Type 2: Delayed imaging

-2(a) Two images taken from the same location, but with a substantial interval between them.
-For example, a comet rising in the east at dusk will be setting in the west at dawn – if that’s eight hours later then the Earth will have rotated by one third (and also moved one third of one day in its orbit around the Sun).
-A 24-hour interval could be contemplated, using images from successive nights’ captures.
+2(a) Two images taken from the same location, but with an appropriate interval between them.
+For example, a comet rising in the east at dusk will be setting in the west at dawn – if that’s eight hours later then the Earth will have rotated by one third, and – more importantly – will also have moved one third of one day in its orbit around the Sun.

 2(b) Two images from different locations and taken at different times.
 A brief search among the images posted online suggests that there might already be many candidate images available.